-Africa’s landscapes are beautiful and bold in character, and Jenman African Safaris has decided they need their very own Big 5 list!
-Our safari specialists have selected five fabulous landmarks which ignite one’s curiosity, resulting in research, a plane ticket and an African adventure!
+Africa’s landscapes are beautiful and bold in character, and JENMAN African Safaris has decided they need their very own Big 5 Landmarks of Africa list!
+Our safari specialists have selected five fabulous landmarks which ignite one’s curiosity, resulting in research, a plane ticket and an African adventure.

 Table Mountain, South Africa

 Surrounded by nature and alive with the urban beat of Africa, Cape Town is simply one of the best cities in the world.
 The Table Mountain Range is famous for its diverse flora and fauna, as well as its panoramic views of the ocean.
 White beaches fringe the landscape, a beautiful contrast of colour from land to sea.
 Experience both city sites and safari on our Cape Town & Kruger Experience.

 Victoria Falls is known as the greatest curtain of falling water in the world.
 Locally known as ‘Mosi-oa-Tunya’ – The Smoke that Thunders, Victoria Falls borders on Zambia and Zimbabwe.
 Columns of spray can be seen and felt from miles away as 546 million cubic meters of water per minute plummet over the edge into a deep gorge – over 100 meters below.
 The spray flowing above the falls at Victoria Falls can sometimes be seen over 5 km away!
 Our Victoria Falls & Hwange superior package celebrates this world wonder, as well as Hwange – the largest national park in Zimbabwe.